Archfx/pcie-sim/README.md

-# PCIe Simulation with Python Interface
+# PCIe Simulation with PIPED Interface

 This project has been modified to support communication between the Xilinx PCIe simulation and Python scripts via Linux named pipes (FIFOs).